Your PDF Loses 40% of Its Content in NotebookLM. The Fix Takes 5 Minutes.

 Once your Markdown sources are uploaded, these prompts verify quality and extract maximum value.

 ## Chapter 3: Market Analysis, it understands hierarchy.
 When it sees a raw PDF, it guesses.
-Explicit structure produces better citations, better summaries, and better answers.Ready to level up your prompts too? ↓
+Explicit structure produces better citations, better summaries, and better answers. - Tables become queryable data.
+A Markdown table is structured: NotebookLM can extract specific cell values, compare columns, and perform analysis.
+A PDF table parsed as text is just numbers mixed with words.

 1,000+ prompts across exam prep, research synthesis, content creation, and multi-AI workflows.
-Each prompt is engineered for NotebookLM’s source-grounded architecture.
+Each prompt engineered for NotebookLM’s source-grounded architecture.

 Exam Prep Bundle — $19.99 · Sovereign OS — $49.99